 Ms. Hayes was appointed as a director of Intevac in June 2019.
-Ms. Hayes currently serves as the Chairman of the Audit Committee.
+Ms. Hayes currently serves as the Chair of the Audit Committee.
 Ms. Hayes served from 2003 until her retirement in 2008 as Corporate Controller and Chief Accounting Officer and later as Chief Audit Executive at Intuit, a business and financial software company.
 From 1999 until 2003, Ms. Hayes served as Vice President, Corporate Controller and Chief Accounting Officer of Agilent Technologies, a public research, development and manufacturing company.
 From 1989 until 1999, Ms. Hayes served as Assistant Corporate Controller, financial executive of the Measurement Systems Organization and Chief Audit Executive of Hewlett Packard, a multinational information technology company.
 From 1980 until 1989, Ms. Hayes served in various management functions including Vice President, Corporate Controller of Apollo Computer, a computer hardware and software company.
-Ms. Hayes currently serves as nonexecutive Chairman of the Board of Directors at First Tech Federal Credit Union, a cooperative financial institution.
-Ms. Hayes currently serves as a strategic advisor to GigCapital Global and on the Board of Directors of four of their publicly traded special-purpose acquisition companies, GigCapital4, Inc., GigCapital5, Inc., GigCapital6, Inc., and GigInternational1, Inc., that were formed to invest in technology, media, and telecommunications companies.
-She previously chaired the Audit Committee of the Vantagepoint Funds, a captive mutual fund series of ICMA Retirement Corporation, and the Audit Committee for Range Fuels, a privately-held biofuels company.
+Ms. Hayes currently serves on the Board of Directors at First Tech Federal Credit Union, a cooperative financial institution and served as the nonexecutive Chairman from 2016 to April 2022.
+Ms. Hayes currently serves on the board of directors and as chair of the audit committee of BigBear.ai Holdings, Inc., a software products and technology company that operationalizes artificial intelligence and machine learning at scale through its end-to-end data analytics platform.
+She also serves as a Strategic Advisor and SPAC board member for GigCapital Global, a serial SPAC issuer, and currently chairs the audit committee for the SPACs GigCapital5, GigCapital6 and GigInternational1.
+She previously chaired the audit committee of the Vantagepoint Funds, a captive mutual fund series of ICMA Retirement Corporation, and the audit committee for Range Fuels, a privately-held biofuels company.
 Ms. Hayes currently serves as a board member or trustee of various non-profit and philanthropic organizations including: Encore.org, Center for Excellence in Nonprofits and the Computer History Museum.
 Ms. Hayes holds an MS in Finance from Bentley University, and received both a MS in Business Administration and a BA in Elementary Education from the University of Massachusetts, Amherst.
 The Board believes Ms. Hayes's qualifications to sit on our Board include her expertise in internal audit and controllership with large global technology companies and corporate governance expertise working on other companies' boards of directors.